jtmoon79/goto_http_redirect_server/README.md

     Server Options:
       --status-path STATUS_PATH
                             The status path dumps information about the process and loaded redirects.
 Default status page path is "/status".
       --reload-path RELOAD_PATH
-                            Allow reloads by HTTP GET Request to passed URL Path. e.g. --reload-path "/reload".
+                            Allow reloads by HTTP GET Request to passed URL Path. e.g.
+                            --reload-path "/reload".
 May be a potential security or stability issue.
 The program will always allow reload by process signal.
 Default is off.
       --redirect-code REDIRECT_CODE
                             Set HTTP Redirect Status Code as an integer.
 Most often the desired override will be 307 (Temporary Redirect).
-Any HTTP Status Code could be used but odd things will happen if a value like 500 is returned.
+Keep in mind, Status Code Permanent Redirect will cause most browsers to cache the redirect.Any HTTP Status Code could be used but odd things will happen if a value like 500 is returned.
 This Status Code is only returned when a loaded redirect entry is found and returned.
-Default successful redirect Status Code is 308 (Permanent Redirect).
+Default successful redirect Status Code is 307 (Temporary Redirect).
       --field-delimiter FIELD_DELIMITER
                             Field delimiter string for --redirects files per-line redirect entries.
 Default is "\t" (ordinal 9).
       --status-note-file STATUS_NOTE_FILE
                             Status page note: Filesystem path to a file with HTML that will be embedded within a <div> element in the status page.
       --shutdown SHUTDOWN   Shutdown the server after passed seconds.
 Intended for testing.
       --log LOG             Log to file at path LOG.
 Default logging is to sys.stderr.
       --debug               Set logging level to DEBUG.
 Default logging level is INFO.
-      --version             Print "goto_http_redirect_server 1.1.2" and exit.
+      --version             Print "goto_http_redirect_server 1.1.5" and exit.
       -?, -h, --help        Print this help message and exit.

     About Redirect Entries: